 MENTAL HEALTH FIRST AID TRAINING

-Mental Health First Aid (MHFA) is a one-day training that teaches people how to help someone in crisis or showing signs of mental illness or substance use disorder or experiencing a mental health crisis.
+Mental Health First Aid (MHFA) is an 8-hour training that provides people the basic tools to help someone showing signs of mental illness or substance use disorder or experiencing a mental health crisis.
 MHFA can save a life, just like CPR or physical first aid.
 We offer trainings customized for specific areas of interest.
 Click here to see the variety of trainings offered.

 Mental illness is common.
 Approximately 1 in 5 adults experience mental illness and 50% of mental health issues can be identified by age 14.

 - Warning signs, symptoms and risk factors of mental illness